KidEinstein/KidEinstein.github.io/_posts/2016-09-19-hadoop-giraph-setup.markdown

 ### Configuring environment variables

 Edit your ~/.bashrc file, add the following lines at the end to setup up the environment variables needed by Hadoop.
+Do this on <span class="evidence">every machine</span> in the cluster.

 {% highlight shell %}
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64